 The Environmental Resource Policy (ENRP) Program at GW offers a multidisciplinary approach to environmental and sustainability studies.
-The Master of Arts program prepares students to enter environmental policy careers in government, non-profit organizations, the private sector, and environmental advocacy groups.
-If you are interested in environmental policy, there are five reasons why you might want to take a closer look at GW's ENRP Program.
+This Master of Arts program prepares students to enter environmental policy careers in government, non-profit organizations, the private sector and environmental advocacy groups.
+If you are interested in environmental policy, here are five reasons why you should take a closer look at GW's ENRP Program.

 About the Program

-ENRP is based in Washington, D.C., near Executive Agencies, Congress & the Supreme Court, the World Bank, numerous think tanks, advocacy groups across the ideological spectrum, and non-profit service organizations focused on a wide array of issues & clients.
-Attend lectures, policy events, Congressional hearings, or Supreme Court cases on a host of environmental topics.
+ENRP is based in Washington, D.C., near Executive Agencies, Congress & the Supreme Court, the World Bank, numerous think tanks, advocacy groups across the ideological spectrum and non-profit service organizations focused on a wide array of issues and clients.
+Attend lectures, policy events, Congressional hearings or Supreme Court cases on a host of environmental topics.
 Explore alternative environmental careers through internships and build a professional network to support your career growth.

 ENRP meets students' practical needs with the option to attend full-time or part-time, and evening classes that accommodate working students.
-The incoming class size is small – between 12 and 20 – to facilitate close ties between faculty and students and create a sense of community among students.
+The incoming class size is small – between 12 and 20 – to facilitate close ties between faculty and students and create a sense of community.
 The admissions cycle is flexible.